strimzi/strimzi-kafka-operator/HACKING.md

 2. Log in to the Docker repo running in the local cluster:

-        docker login -u `oc project -q` -p `oc whoami -t` 172.30.1.1:5000
+        docker login -u developer -p `oc whoami -t` 172.30.1.1:5000

    `172.30.1.1:5000` happens to be the IP and port of the Docker registry running in the cluster (see `oc get svc -n default`).
-Note that the Docker user is the OpenShift *project*, not the OpenShift user, and we're using the token for the current (`developer`) login as the password.
+Note that we are using the `developer` OpenShift user and the token for the current (`developer`) login as the password.

 3. Now run `make` to push the development images to that Docker repo: